-Copy the allocation from parent order to the FX order
+The allocation is copied from parent order to the FX Order.
+These allocations can be overwritten if the user decides to apply a default allocation rule.

-Flexibility to select allocation of funds/portfolios

-The allocation portfolio and proportion will be set up in the standard trade allocation rule tab, and the models will be visible in the new screen.
-Also user will have the ability to manually amend the proportions.
+Default allocation rules will be set up in the standard trade allocation rule tab, and will be visible in this toolkited GUI.
+Proportions are also manually editable.